Montana-Media-Arts/webDesignFall2024/_docs/topic-11/03-border/02-page.md

 ### Border Width

-The first property that defines a boxes border is the "**border width**" (`border-width: `).
+The first property that defines a box's border is the "**border width**" (`border-width: `).
 This takes a measurement value that may be pixels, points, percentages, or ems.

 ### Border Style

-The second property that defines a boxes border is the "**border style**" (`border-style: `).
+The second property that defines a box's border is the "**border style**" (`border-style: `).
 This takes a predefined keyword as its property:

 - <div style="border-style:solid;padding:0.25em;margin-bottom:0.5em;">solid</div>
 - <div style="border-style:dashed;padding:0.25em;margin-bottom:0.5em;">dashed</div>